Asymptotic theory of cepstral random fields: Model fitting methods

-In terms of model-building with cepstral random fields, one procedure is the following: postulate a low order cepstral field model (e.g., order $p=1$) and jointly test for whether any coefficients (estimated via MLE or QMLE) are zero.
-We might consider expanding the model -- in the direction of one spatial axis or another as appropriate -- if coefficients are significantly different from zero.
-This type of forward addition strategy would stop once all additional coefficients are negligible.
+In terms of model-building with cepstral random fields, one procedure is the following: postulate a low order cepstral field model (e.g., order $p_1=1$) and jointly test for whether any coefficients (estimated via MLE or QMLE) are equal to zero.
+We might consider expanding the model---in the direction of one spatial axis or another as appropriate---if coefficients are significantly different from zero.
+Although this is not an \textit{optimal} method of model selection, this type of forward addition strategy would stop once all additional coefficients are negligible.
 Alternatively, one could start with a somewhat larger cepstral model, and iteratively delete insignificant coefficients.

-Gaussian Likelihood Ratio test statistics can be utilized for nested cepstral models, along the lines given in \citet{taniguchi2000asymptotic} -- which ultimately just depend on the asymptotic normality of the parameter estimates -- in order to handle batches of parameters concurrently.
-Model selection and assessment can also be assisted by examination of spatial residuals, which are defined by applying the inverse square root of the estimated data covariance matrix $\Sigma (F_{\widehat{\theta}})$ to the vectorized centered data $W$ -- the result is a vectorized residual sequence, which should behave like white noise if the model has extracted all correlation structure.
+Gaussian likelihood ratio test statistics can be utilized for nested cepstral models, along the lines given in Taniguchi and Kakizawa \cite{taniguchi2000asymptotic}---which ultimately just depend on the asymptotic normality of the parameter estimates---in order to handle batches of parameters concurrently.
+Model selection and assessment can also be assisted by examination of spatial residuals, which are defined by applying the inverse square root of the estimated data covariance matrix $\Sigma(F_{\widehat{\theta}})$ to the vectorized centered data $W$---the result is a vectorized residual sequence, which should behave like white noise if the model has extracted all correlation structure.
 Note that examining whiteness of the vectorized residuals is equivalent to looking at all spatial correlations of the spatial residuals defined by undoing the vec operation.
-In the context of lattice data, one popular method for testing the null hypothesis of the absence of spatial autocorrelation is through the use of Moran's $I$ statistic \citep{moran1950notes}.
-See \citet{cressiewikle2011} for further details.
-In our case (Section~\ref{sec:ylddat}), we will evaluate goodness-of-fit by applying Moran's $I$ statistic to the spatial residuals obtained from the estimated model.
+In the context of lattice data, one popular method for testing the null hypothesis of the absence of spatial autocorrelation is through the use of Moran's $I$ statistic \cite{moran1950notes,cliff1981spatial}.
+For a comprehensive discussion regarding Moran's $I$ statistic and its limitations see Cressie \cite{cressie1993statistics}, Li, Calder and Cressie \cite{li2007beyond}, Cressie and Wikle \cite{cressiewikle2011} and the references therein.
+In our case (Supplementary Appendix A), we will evaluate goodness-of-fit by applying Moran's $I$ statistic to the spatial residuals obtained from the estimated model.